financiallyruined/TikTok-Multi-Downloader/README.md

 8. `python multitok.py --watermark --links example.txt --workers 4 --api-version v2 --save-metadata`: Downloads the watermarked version of the videos using links in the `example.txt` file and api v2.
 4 videos are downloaded at a time and the metadata is saved into the metadata folder.

+9. `python multitok.py --output-dir /home/ubuntu/example`: Videos will be downloaded into the `/home/ubuntu/example` directory.

+10. `python multitok.py --skip-existing --no-folders`: No user folders will be created and videos that have already being downloaded will be skipped.

 ### Note
 * A folder will be created for each unique user.
 This folder will contain the downloaded videos.
+Use `--no-folders` to download all videos to the current directory without creating user folders.
-* Videos that have been previously downloaded will be overwritten when the script is run again with the same links used.
+* Videos that have been previously downloaded will be replaced when the script is run again.
+Use `--skip-existing` to skip downloading videos that already exist.
 * The videos are saved and renamed according to their video IDs.
 * Any link that had an error will be logged in an errors.txt file.